sasja-san/elektronik-jth/README.md

 # Chapter 1

-How I stopped hating and started loving the bomb.
+How I Learned to Stop Worrying and Love the Bomb....

+>
+> -- Hey Vasquez, have you ever been mistaken for a man?
+>
+> -- No. Have you?
+>

+# Chapter 2

+Lorem ipsum pälö pälö pälööööö....

 ```